 1) Require WebAssign for a Portion of Students’ Grades to Enhance Usage

 Students are less likely to use WebAssign and realize its benefits unless it’s a required part of their grade.
 I assign WebAssign for at least 10% of a student’s overall grade, but best practices recommend around 20% to encourage them to use the platform effectively.
 This makes their WebAssign average worth the same percentage as a test.
 I emphasize that this is an opportunity to maximize their grade because they get multiple attempts on every question.
 Who wouldn’t want to have a 100% test grade in their grade book?

 2) Use the Syllabus and/or In-Class Time to Help Students Log In

 Make sure all login instructions including the link to WebAssign, class key, purchase options and supporting training materials are included in the syllabus.
 Then, ask your students to be ready to sign into the platform during class time.
+You can even do this in a virtual course on video conferencing.
 This allows you to troubleshoot any issues with them while they’re with you on their own computer.
-If your students aren’t LMS-integrated, make sure they have their access code readily available.
+If your course isn’t LMS-integrated, make sure students have their access code readily available.

 3) Explain the Benefits of WebAssign to Your Students

 If students don’t understand why they should use WebAssign, they may not realize the ways it can support their success in your course.
 I tell my students that it provides an environment to practice the skills we learn together in class with different tools to help them better understand the content.
 The quick and easy access to the eBook and videos within the assignments themselves also allow the students to troubleshoot specific questions on their own.